picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/creating-a-bounty.md

 >
 > **First legit claim wins. 🏆**

-[SCREENSHOT: This bounty as it appears on poidh]

 This is a strong bounty because it combines a **clear objective** with **specific, observable requirements**.

 The participant has freedom to decide which café, tea shop, or bookstore to visit and how to approach the review.
 But there is no ambiguity about what a successful claim needs to contain.